1 Samuel 8–10; 13; 15–16

 Ruth

-• Invite the children to represent Naomi, Ruth, Boaz, or other characters as you tell their story from the book of Ruth (see also “Ruth and Naomi” in Old Testament Stories).
-Invite the children to raise their hands every time they hear an act of kindness in the story.
+• As you share with your children the story of Ruth (you could use “Ruth and Naomi” in Old Testament Stories, 100–103), invite them to raise their hands every time they hear an act of kindness in the story.
 How do we feel when people are kind to us?
 How do we feel when we are kind to others?
+How has the Savior been kind to us?
+How can we follow His example? (see “Kindness Begins with Me,” Children’s Songbook, 145).

 Old Testament Stories “Ruth and Naomi”